wp-plugins/newsletter-sign-up/readme.txt

 **Features:**

-* Add a "sign-up to our newsletter" checkbox to your comment form or register form (including BP and MS)
+* Add a "sign-up to our newsletter" checkbox to your comment form or registration form
 * Easy customizable Newsletter Sign-Up Widget
-* Embed a sign-up form in your posts with a simple shortcode `[newsletter-sign-up-form]`.
+* Embed a sign-up form in your posts with a simple shortcode `[nsu-form]`.
-* Embed a sign-up form in your template files by calling `nsu_signup_form();`
+* Embed a sign-up form in your template files by calling `nsu_form();`
-* Use the MailChimp or YMLP API or any other third party newsletter provider.
+* Use the MailChimp or YMLP API or any other third-party newsletter service.
-* Works with most major mailinglist services because of the form mimicing feature.
+* Works with most major mailinglist services like Aweber, Constant Contact, iContact, etc.
+* Compatible with BuddyPress, MultiSite and bbPress.
 * Compatible with [WYSIWYG Widgets](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/) to allow easy widget text editing.

 **More info:**